 A lone exception exists to the inadmissibility/deportability provisions mentioned above.
 Through the Child Citizenship Act of 2000 (CCA), Congress states that those individuals: 1) whose natural or adoptive parents (both parents) are or were U.S. citizens; 2) who permanently resided in the U.S. prior to their 16th birthday; and 3) who “reasonably believed” at the time of the violation or false representation that they were U.S. citizens, will not be found inadmissible/deportable or in violation of the “good moral character” requirement for naturalization.

 This exception is very limited in scope.
 Non-citizens, therefore, are urged to use caution when completing any forms that pertain to voting.
 If in doubt, consult with an experienced immigration attorney right away, before signing or submitting anything.
 Remember: a violation does not have to be willful in nature to result in dire consequences.

-The immigration lawyers at Livesay & Myers, P.C. represent clients in Manassas, Fairfax and throughout Northern Virginia, Maryland and the District of Columbia.
+The immigration lawyers at Livesay & Myers, P.C. represent clients across Northern Virginia, Maryland and the District of Columbia.
 If you have immigration questions, contact us to schedule your initial consultation with an experienced immigration attorney today.